Charles Stimson (lawyer)

 Charles Douglas "Cully" Stimson (born June 13, 1963) is an American lawyer and government official.
 Stimson served as the Deputy Assistant Secretary of Defense for Detainee Affairs from 2005 until his resignation on February 2, 2007, following a controversy about his statements on legal representation for prisoners at Guantánamo Bay.
-Following his time in the George W. Bush administration, Stimson joined The Heritage Foundation, where he is currently a senior legal fellow and manager of the National Security Law Program.
+Following his time in the George W. Bush administration, Stimson joined The Heritage Foundation, where he was a senior legal fellow and manager of the National Security Law Program.
 Earlier in his career, Stimson served as an Assistant United States Attorney for the District of Columbia and as Vice President for Private Equity Mergers & Acquisitions at Marsh & McLennan Companies.

-Background
+Family and education

 Stimson is the son of Douglas Joseph Stimson, chairman emeritus of the family's Seattle-based real estate holding firm, the C.D.
 Stimson Co., and Virginia Mullane.
-He has a sister Lori.
+The Stimson family is one of the wealthiest in Washington, known for founding the Stimson Lumber Company.
+Stimson has one sister, Lori.
 He studied at Kenyon College and obtained a J.D. degree at George Mason University.